smuemd/postcss-ant/in/index.md

 15 lines of code.
 14 without the superfluous `flex-grow`.

 At this point, you might notice something. ant could be used to calculate those `min`/`max-width`s.
-It absolutely can, but in this particular use-case, there's no particular benefit to using flexbox over a traditional implementation.
+It absolutely can (and should, since the provided example's math just happens to be simple), but in this particular use-case, there's no particular benefit to using flexbox over a traditional implementation.

 The point is: **ant is not a direct competitor to flexbox. ant does math that can be used with, or without, flexbox.**